close-up-portrait-freelance-it-specialists-looking-laptop-screen-with-smile

 • Supervise TA specialists supporting their work related to various projects

-• Represent CCSA and the TA department on state, regional or other committees as assigned
+• Represent Early Years and the TA department on state, regional or other committees as assigned

 • Deliver presentations at state or national conference events highlighting the importance of effective coaching practices in early care and education